UCARFA/kc/CORE.md

 > Auth Token Generated in Core for admin user.

 ### auth.user.push.dev.password
-> Password used for all users in a development system.
+> Password used for all users when `auth.user.push.use.dev.password` is set to true.
 Must be set prior to pushing users to Core.
 >
 > **Dev Only**

-### auth.user.push.use.dev.password*
+### auth.user.push.use.dev.password
 > Enable/Disable the use of dev passwords
 >
 > **Valid Values:** true | false